How to Solo Travel Safely

 As a digital nomad, adventurer, or a frequent traveler, the idea of exploring the world and experiencing new cultures solo can be an incredibly rewarding and empowering experience.

-I have traveled to over 30 countries in Latin America, North America, Europe, Africa and Asia.
+I have traveled close to 40 countries in Latin America, North America, Europe, Africa and Asia.
 Except when I was in East Asian countries, I was a visible minority for most of my travels, which made myself more likely to stand out as a tourist in foreign countries, and a more visible target for tourist scams and such.

 However, I've grown confident with solo-traveling by setting safety boundaries, doing research about my destination countries, and preparing myself for what to do when bad things happen.